Coach Trip series 7

-Coach Trip 7 was the seventh series of Coach Trip in the United Kingdom.
+Coach Trip 7 is the seventh series of Coach Trip in the United Kingdom.
 It was filmed from May until June 2011 (after the UK anti-austerity protests began) and aired from 29 August to 7 October 2011.
 The length of this series was the same as the previous non-celebrity series but with weekends excluded.
 The tour began in the UK, before moving to France, Germany, Switzerland, Liechtenstein, Austria, Hungary, the Czech Republic plus for the first time ever Poland and Slovakia.
 Tour guide Brendan Sheerin, coach driver Paul Donald, narrator Dave Vitty and the coach with registration number MT09 MTT all returned for this series, which was aired on Channel 4 with the airing time reverted to 5:00pm, a similar start to series 1 and a similar end to series 3.